 Various old accounts allege the actual occurrence of goose-human hybrids.
 One such tale is that of the weird offspring of Queen Bertha, wife of Robert II of France.
 In the year 996, Robert put aside his first wife in order to marry his cousin Bertha, daughter of Conrad of Burgundy.
 But when the Pope ordered them to separate for reasons of consanguinity, they refused and were both excommunicated.

 Three years later, in 999, Bertha supposedly gave birth to a monstrosity with the head of a goose (“filium, anserinum per omnia collum, & caput habentem”).
 Faced with this dreadful portent, so the story goes, Robert repudiated Bertha, who then retired into a nunnery.

 This birth is cited as fact by various antique scholars, though the actual occurrence of such a creature does seem highly unlikely, more the stuff of Greek myth or ancient Egyptian religion than of modern science.
 Thus, the seventeenth-century physician and philosopher Fortunio Liceti (1634, p.
 180) writes that

-There is at least one other alleged case of a goose-human, supposedly birthed some three centuries after Robert and Bertha’s ill-starred marriage.
+There is a second alleged case of a goose-human, supposedly birthed some three centuries after Robert and Bertha’s ill-starred marriage.
 Thus, according to the Renaissance encyclopedist Conrad Lycosthenes, “in 1274,near the Swiss town of Laufenburg, which lies on the Rhine, a child was born with a horrible face and with the hands and feet of a goose.”

 This case was cited by many writers in the early scientific era, and is even mentioned by certain modern scientists (e.g., Valentin 1938, pp. 266-267), who seem now to attribute it to a condition known as acrocephalosyndactylia.
 However, the other birth, which supposedly had the actual head of a goose, cannot be assigned to any conventional medical condition.